judy2k/openscad_projects/README.md

 * Parameterized - print a custom clip to match your cable diameter and length!
 * Quick print.
 I wanted a clip I could print in about 3 minutes per clip.
+* Stays clipped to the cable when the other loops are removed.
-* PLA or PETG.
+* Can be printed in PLA or PETG.
 I've printed this in both materials.
 I feel like PETG is probably stronger because it has more flex, but both work fine.

 To create a clip for a 3mm thick cable with 4 loops hooked through the clip, set `g_cable_d` to 3, and `g_cable_loops` to 4.
 On the command line, use the following flags: